Got Milk? Why You Should Rethink Ditching Dairy

 The short answer: The jury's still out.

-There are pros and cons to eating foods such as milk, cheese, and yogurt, explains Kristin Kirkpatrick, RDN, the lead dietitian and manager of Wellness Nutrition Services at Cleveland Clinic Wellness & Preventive Medicine.
+There are pros and cons to eating foods such as milk, cheese, and yoghurt, explains Kristin Kirkpatrick, RDN, the lead dietitian and manager of Wellness Nutrition Services at Cleveland Clinic Wellness & Preventive Medicine.
 “The data is truly mixed,” she says.
-“Many organizations will look at the studies and say that diary is neither good nor bad, because the data is so 50/50.”
+“Many organisations will look at the studies and say that dairy is neither good nor bad, because the data is so 50/50.”

 We asked experts like Kirkpatrick to help us weigh the pros and cons of dairy.
 Here's what you should know about the future of your relationship to cheese boards.